Skip to content

 Report Deliverables

-• Governance Architecture: Provides analysis of governance structures shaping circular water economy delivery and capital prioritisation.
+• Governance Architecture: Provides analysis of the regulatory and institutional structures shaping circular-economy delivery.

-• Digital Demand Intelligence: Delivers insight into smart metering, leakage analytics, and the shift to data-led demand management.
+• Digital Demand Intelligence: Delivers insight into smart metering, leakage analytics, consumption visibility, and customer engagement.

-• Operational Playbooks: Delivers frameworks for reuse, recovery, recycling, and restoration across utility-scale operations.
+• Operational Frameworks: Connects reduction, reuse, recycling, recovery, and restoration across utility-scale operations.

 The Five Strategic Pillars